Incoming Year 7 - 2020 entry

 A typical day at Westminster City School

 Your day will begin with morning registration and form time, so you start your day with your friends and your form tutor.
-A number of assemblies take place each week, divided by key stage and by house, so you interact with others in your year group or house then.
+A number of assemblies take place each week, divided by year group, by key stage and by house, so you interact with others in your year group or house then.

 In contrast to primary school, where you were probably taught by one teacher covering a number of subjects, you will be taught by subject specialist teachers at Westminster City School.
 For most lessons, you will be in your mixed ability form group.
-It is only in English, mathematics and science that you will be taught in ability groups.
+It is only in mathematics and science that you will be taught in ability groups.